FairwindsOps/insights-docs/docs/configure/automation/integrations.md

 ```

 ## Tickets
-Users can also create a Jira or GitHub issue from an Action Item using the `createTicket` function.
+Users can also create a Jira, GitHub or Azure DevOps issue from an Action Item using the `createTicket` function.
 Only one ticket will be created per Action Item.

 The `createTicket` function takes three arguments: